Maahsome/read-oots-cli/README.md

 Giant in the Playground Games - Order of the Stick terminal comic reader.
 This is one of those tools that is really just written for myself.
 I'm in a terminal window every day, all day, so having the latest comic display when I open a new window is a good way to keep up.
-I had falled behind by more than a thousand strips.
+I had falled behind by close to 600 strips.

 Please visit [Order of the Stick](https://www.giantitp.com/comics/oots.html) comic strip and if you enjoy the content please consider helping keep Rich free to entertain us.